Capsule format · v0.6 · SDKs

 Conformance

-git clone https://github.com/virionai/capsules-protocol cd capsules-protocol/new-design npm install node tools/run-conformance.mjs
+git clone https://github.com/virionai/capsules-protocol cd capsules-protocol node tools/run-conformance.mjs

 What's verified